 The polymers can be formulated into water-based coatings that are heat-sealable, block-resistant and also provide a liquid barrier.

-Market Segment Manager for Functional Packaging
+Senior Technical Specialist for Functional Packaging

 Over the last few years, several paper mills have made adjustments to the recycling process to the extent that there are paper mills that can repulp and recycle the polyethylene coated cup.
 However, most paper mills are not yet modified for the purpose.